telecoder/rsam-ssam/CONFIGURATION.md

 according to the **replotInterval** parameter in `config.properties`.

 Graphs for queries not in the `queries.json` file will use the default query type and wave server as configured in `config.properties`.
+This customized graphs can be created via the web interface at **`rsam-server:19090/custom`**.

 Queries in the `queries.json` file must have the following json structure: